-Maria P. Vernon, chair
+Maria Vernon, secretary

 Maria Vernon is a resident of Lewisville.
 She is a part-time speech-language pathologist with WSFCS and works at Southwest Elementary in Clemmons.
 Vernon is a volunteer coach with WCCC basketball, serves on the Appalachian State University Beaver College of Health Sciences Advisory Council, and is a member emeritus and former board chair of the Appalachian State University Reich College of Education Advancement Board.
 Vernon also serves on the board of H.O.P.E.
 (Help Our People Eat) Winston-Salem, volunteers on various committees at River Oaks Community Church, where she is the volunteer coordinator for the ROCC 5K race, and coordinates the Alex’s Lemonade Stand Fundraiser for pediatric cancer research at her school each year.

 Donald Kinney is a certified public accountant with his own practice, Donald S. Kinney, CPA, P.C. in Winston-Salem and has been resident of Clemmons for more than 20 years.
 Kinney graduated with a BA from UNC Charlotte and a BS from High Point University.
 He is active in his church and serves on its board of directors.
 Kinney also serves the boards of Winston-Salem First and Triad Family Network.
 Kinney and his wife, Carolyn, have two grown daughters and four grandchildren.